On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Defining Mechanics

 \section{Defining Mechanics}

 Understanding quantum computation involves being able to contrast quantum computation from other models.
-We might then compare standard deterministic bits (c-bits), versus stochastic or probabilistic (p-bits), versus quantum bits (q-bits or qubits).
+We might then compare standard deterministic or classical bits (c-bits), versus stochastic or probabilistic bits (p-bits), versus quantum bits (q-bits or qubits).
 We will begin by mentioning a summary in Table \ref{tab:cvspvsqbits}.

 Our starting place is to describe and contrast stochastic versus quantum mechanics and then point out some of the basic implications the similarities and differences imply when considering walks on graphs.